TritonVM/triton-vm/specification/arithmetization.md

 **Consistency Constraints**

+1. If the round number is 1, register `state10` is 0.
+1. If the round number is 1, register `state11` is 0.
 1. If the round number is 1, register `state12` is 0.
 1. If the round number is 1, register `state13` is 0.
 1. If the round number is 1, register `state14` is 0.